 Bio Erik Rietveld

-Dr. Erik Rietveld is a Senior Researcher at the University of Amsterdam (AMC/Department of Philosophy/ILLC/Brain & Cognition) and a Founding Partner of RAAAF [Rietveld Architecture-Art-Affordances].
-RAAAF (www.raaaf.nl) makes site-specific work at the crossroads of art, architecture and philosophy.
+Prof. dr. Erik Rietveld is Socrates Professor, Senior Researcher at the University of Amsterdam (AMC/Department of Philosophy/ILLC/Brain & Cognition) and a Founding Partner of RAAAF [Rietveld Architecture-Art-Affordances].
+RAAAF (download portfolio) is a multidisciplinary and experimental studio that makes site-specific art installations at the crossroads of visual art, architecture and philosophy.

 Erik Rietveld was a Fellow in Philosophy at Harvard University and a Visiting Scholar at UC Berkeley’s Helen Wills Neuroscience Institute.
-His philosophical and interdisciplinary research on ‘Unreflective Action’ was awarded by the European Science Foundation (2009), the University of Amsterdam (2009), the Academic Medical Center (AMC in 2011 and 2014), and three times by NWO, Netherlands Organisation for Scientific Research (Rubicon 2008, VENI 2009).
-In 2013 his new research project on ‘Skilled Action’ titled ‘The Landscape of Affordances: Situating the Embodied Mind’ was awarded with a NWO VIDI-grant for the development of his research group on skilled intentionality & action.
-Recently he received a an ERC Starting Grant for a new philosophical project titled ‘Skilled Intentionality for ‘Higher’ Embodied Cognition: Joining Forces with a Field of Affordances in Flux’.
+His philosophical and interdisciplinary research on ‘Unreflective Action’ was awarded by the European Science Foundation (2009), the University of Amsterdam (2009), the Academic Medical Center (AMC in 2011 and 2014), and by NWO, Netherlands Organisation for Scientific Research (Rubicon 2008, VENI 2009).
+In 2013 his new research project on skilled action titled “The Landscape of Affordances: Situating the Embodied Mind” was awarded with a NWO VIDI-grant for the development of his research group on skilled intentionality & situated expertise.
+Recently he received a an ERC Starting Grant for a new philosophical project titled “Skilled Intentionality for ‘Higher’ Embodied Cognition: Joining Forces with a Field of Affordances in Flux”.

-Erik Rietveld gave a talk at TEDxGhent in June 2015 and publishes regularly in renowned international journals such as Mind, Inquiry, Phenomenology & The Cognitive Sciences, Harvard Design Magazine, Frontiers Human Neuroscience, and Behavioral & Brain Sciences.
-His article, ‘A Rich Landscape of Affordances’, (Rietveld & Kiverstein, 2014) features in the top three most read articles published in Ecological Psychology.
+His work as a Socrates Professor at the University of Twente focusses on humane technology: the philosophy of making and societal embedding of technology in the humanist tradition.
+Erik Rietveld gave a talk at TEDxGhent in June 2015 and publishes regularly in renowned international journals such as Mind, Synthese, Philosophical Studies, Phenomenology & The Cognitive Sciences, The Architectural Review, Harvard Design Magazine, Frontiers Human Neuroscience, PLoS One, Trends in Cognitive Science, and Behavioral & Brain Sciences.
+Since 2017 his article, ‘A Rich Landscape of Affordances’, (Rietveld & Kiverstein, 2014) is the most read article published in Ecological Psychology.